-Barrera has exhibited with Swivel Gallery, The National Academy of Design, Galeria del Barrio, Hauser & Wirth, Lauren Powell Projects, the NARS Foundation, P.A.D.
-Gallery, Hunter East Harlem Gallery, and Old Stone House in New York City; Scott Charmin Gallery in Houston, TX; School 33 Art Center and Current Space in Baltimore, MD; and her work is in the collection of the Nepalese Academy of Fine Arts in Kathmandu, Nepal.
+Barrera has exhibited with Swivel Gallery, The National Academy of Design, Galeria del Barrio, Hauser & Wirth, the NARS Foundation, P.A.D.
+Gallery, Hunter East Harlem Gallery, and Old Stone House in New York City; Fullerton College and Lauren Powell Projects in Los Angeles, CA; Scott Charmin Gallery in Houston, TX; School 33 Art Center and Current Space in Baltimore, MD; and her work is in the collection of the Nepalese Academy of Fine Arts in Kathmandu, Nepal.
 Barrera is a Jacques and Natasha Gelman Trust Scholar, a Stanton Grant recipient, winner of a Robert Blackburn Printmaking Award, and has received funding and support from the Virginia Center for Creative Arts, Studio Arts Center International, the AICAD New York Studio Program, and the National Association of Women Artists, among others.

 Barrera is based out of a studio she built out with a group of peers and is a College Assistant at the Hunter College Department of Art and Art History.